EchoesUndead/dump-trump/Trump's Record on Military & Veterans.md

 He stopped using troops as a political prop immediately after the election.
 However, the troops remained in muddy camps on the border

-### reported October 7, 2018
+### October 7, 2018

 Trump changed the GI Bill through his Forever GI Act, causing the VA to miss veteran benefits, including housing allowances.
 This caused many veterans to run out of food and rent.
 "You can count on us to serve, but we can't count on the VA to make a deadline," one veteran said.

 ### July 5, 2018

-Trump doubled the rejection rate for veterans requesting family deportation protections

-### 11,800 military families face this problem as of April 2018
+Trump doubled the rejection rate for veterans requesting family deportation protections (11,800 military families face this problem as of April 2018)

 Trump deported active-duty spouses